KawalaE/anime-radar/README.md

 # Anime Radar
-Anime Radar is a web app built with `React`, `TypeScript`, `Zustand`, and the `Jikan API`.
+Anime Radar is a web app built with `React`, `TypeScript`, `Zustand`,`React Query`, `React Router` and the `Jikan API`.
 It allows anime enthusiasts to explore and discover animes based on genres, order type, and status, while also providing a convenient search bar for quick lookups.

 [Click here to see the project!](https://anime-radar.vercel.app/)